simonmichael/hledger/MANUAL.markdown

 ##### Simple dates

-Within a ledger file, dates must follow a fairly simple year/month/day format.
+Within a journal file, dates must follow a fairly simple year/month/day format.
 Examples:

 > `2010/01/31` or `2010/1/31` or `2010-1-31` or `2010.1.31`